Euphie/cute/README.md

 * Cute Client

-The Cute client does not currently implement by C language, bug only the GOLANG version in the bin directory.
+The Cute client does not currently implement by C language, just only the GOLANG version in the bin directory.
 I compiled different client-side executables for different platforms.

 ```
 usage: cute-client [-s cute server address] [-p cute server port] [-l local socks5 port] [-t timeout in seconds] [-h help]